Reserve A Meeting Room

 - The library reserves the right to cancel an existing reservation in support of other library programs.
 Such cancellations are very rare.
 If they occur, the library will contact the individual who made the reservation to provide notice as early as possible and to work through rescheduling if possible.

-- The reservation requester will be held responsible for any damages to the facilities or equipment.
+- The reservation requestor will be held responsible for any damages to the facilities or equipment.
 Clean up charges will be assessed in cases of unusual wear and tear on the room.

 - The library respects the privacy of organizations and will not share with the public information pertaining to a room reservation (e.g., organization name, contact info, etc.)